 Now we even let Austin join us for a little while in the tent before his bedtime rolls around.
 It’s one of our family Christmas traditions that we look forward to every year!

 Christmas is celebrated in many countries around the world, and each country has their own distinct family Christmas traditions.
-Check out how families with kids all around the world are celebrating Christmas; maybe you will find a new family Christmas tradition to adopt as your own this year!
+Check out how families with kids all around the world are celebrating Christmas; maybe you will find a new family Christmas activity to adopt as your own this year!

 Have you ever used an advent calendar filled with sweets?
 That is a German family Christmas tradition that has now become popular worldwide.
 However, since the celebration of Christmas starts on December 24th in Germany, their calendars only have 24 doors instead of 25 like we often see in the USA.